 What is HIIT?

 High-intensity interval training (HIIT) is a workout style that alternates short bursts of anaerobic activity with rest periods.
 During the activity burst, participants push to the limits of their capacity, generally 80-95% heart rate.
 The length of the activity can vary, but we use 60 second rounds at HiiT15.
-For 30 minutes, participants give each round their best effort, then recover for the next round.
+For 15 minutes, participants give each round their best effort, then they are given a brief 20 second rest to recover before the next round.

 Athletes have long recognized the benefits of HIIT, but it has only recently been popularized.
 Our carefully defined levels and modifications make this the perfect workout for everyone.